rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 t́iŋge+t́+ńe

-In the possessive declension there is only one place where an explicit distinction can be made for case of the possessum, and that is %OzO the 3SG with a singular possessum reading.
-The form of the plural %OnzO with 3SG possessor-index marking has an ambiguous reading with the genitive common to non-kin terms.
+In the possessive declension there is only one place where an explicit distinction can be made for case of the possessum, and that is -OzO the 3SG with a singular possessum reading.
+The form of the plural -OnzO with 3SG possessor-index marking has an ambiguous reading with the genitive common to non-kin terms.

 <pgNo>77</pgNo>